npm package discovery and stats viewer.

 Current limitations (truthful)

-During real provider usage, generation calls may intermittently fail due to upstream capacity conditions (for example 429 rate limits, concurrent request caps, timeout windows, or transient socket closes).
-The CLI now includes bounded retries and clearer diagnostics, but end-to-end success still depends on live provider availability at request time.
+During real provider usage, generation calls may intermittently fail due to upstream capacity conditions (for example 429 rate limits or concurrent request caps).
+The CLI includes bounded retries, prompt-context budgeting for large projects, automatic model fallback, and clearer diagnostics — but end-to-end success still depends on live provider availability at request time.

-• Real-provider generation can still fail due to timeout/rate limits.
+• Real-provider generation can still fail under upstream rate limits.

 • Sync is lightweight metadata sync, not full project backup/restore.